asen/smg/docs/index.md

 current purpose is to define alerts).

-The [monitoring page](/monitor) page displays all (local or remote) current issues (anything with non-OK state).
+The [monitoring page](/monitor) page displays all (local or remote) current problems (anything with non-OK state).
 SMG supports the following states, sorted by severity:

 - **OK** - The normal state - a valid value was retrieved and updated